CristianBuca/MS4_MotoStyle/README.md

     - test_forms.py - unit tests for the forms in the profiles app
     - test_models.py - unit tests for the models in the profiles app
     - test_views.py - unit tests for the views in the profiles app

+* cart app:
+    - static/cart folder:
+        - js folder - hosts the script for the quantity buttons
+    - templates/cart folder:
+        - cart.html - Page for displaying the users shopping cart
+    - templatetags folder:
+        - cart_tools.py - defines custom template tags used by the cart app
+    - apps.py - Default Django generated app config file
+    - contexts.py - Defines cart context to be accessible outside the cart app
+    - urls.py - Routes used by the views in the cart app
+    - views.py - Defines all the views in the cart app
+    - test_views.py - unit tests for the views in the cart app

 ## **Database Structure**